Mehgugs/lacord/docs/outgoing-webhook-server.md

 Providing TLS configuration (either by filepaths or context object) is optional, but by default a warning is printed because discord will not accept plain `http`.
 The callback `options.interact` can return a json object, and this will be set as the interaction response.
-You can also use the [reponse object](#response_object) to set the body manually.
+You can also use the [response object](#response_object) to set the body manually.

 - *string* `options.public_key`
     Your applications public key, used for signature verification.
 - *function* `options.interact`
     The callback to handle interactions from discord.
-This is called with the interaction payload and a [reponse object](#response_object).
+This is called with the interaction payload and a [response object](#response_object).
 - *function* `options.fallthrough`
     The callback to handle requests that are not on the route discord is configured to use.
 - *string* `options.route`